Skip to main content

 What Are the First Steps I Should Take?

 Your initial actions upon acquiring a new wearable device are formative in establishing a secure data environment.
-Begin by thoroughly reviewing the and terms of service.
+Begin by thoroughly reviewing the privacy policy and terms of service.
 These documents, while often dense, contain critical information about how your data will be handled.

 Look specifically for details on data encryption, sharing with third parties, and the company’s data retention policies.
 Following this, delve into the privacy settings of the device and its associated application.
 Here, you will find the controls that allow you to dictate what information is collected and with whom it is shared.
 Make conscious choices that align with your comfort level, opting for the most restrictive settings that still allow you to participate effectively in your wellness challenge.